lowie2727/master-thesis-ansible/README.md

 # Master thesis

+> [!IMPORTANT]
+> If you're looking for more details on the Jenkins server deployment and configuration, you can find them [here](/provisioning/files/docker-compose/jenkins/).

 ## Vagrant

 To make it easier to test the Ansible playbook on virtual machines, [Vagrant](https://developer.hashicorp.com/vagrant) is used.